agonzalezro/landa/README.md

 lambda-control-plane
 ====================

+**Disclaimer: this code isn't production ready, it's just a small demo for Kubecon.**

 ![](https://estaticos3.larazon.es/documents/10165/0/image_content_low_548139_20130510133304.jpg)

 lambda-control-plane (aka landa) is a service that allows you to manage your landa functions.
 When you create a function it will be deployed on